mslaughter21228/data-librarian/readme.md

 *   **Duplicate Detection & Cleanup**: Scans thousands of files to identify exact duplicates using SHA256 hashing.
 Instead of deleting them immediately, it safely moves them to a "Holding Bin" for your review.
 *   **Intelligent PDF Splitter**: Automatically detects large PDF files (e.g., >200MB) and splits them into smaller, manageable chunks.
 This is essential for compatibility with tools that have strict file size limits.
-*   **Web-Base Control**: No complex CLI commands to memorize.
+*   **Web-Based Control**: No complex CLI commands to memorize.
 Launch the tool once and control everything from a modern, dark-mode web dashboard.
 *   **Non-Destructive Operations**: The tool is built with safety first.
 It never overwrites your original files and always creates copies or moves files to safe locations.

 ---